 Figure 5 Enumeration of pathogenic flora in dairy products from Kozah

-Listeria monocytogenes, a ubiquitous bacterial pathogen, represents a major food safety concern, particularly in the dairy sector due to its ability to survive and multiply under refrigerated conditions.
+Listeria monocytogenes, a ubiquitous bacterial pathogen, represents a major food safety concern, particularly in the dairy sector, due to its ability to survive and multiply under refrigerated conditions.
 This bacterium is remarkably resistant to a variety of adverse conditions, including wide temperature and pH ranges, as well as high concentrations of NaCl and sodium nitrite (Turhan et al., 2020).
-The results show the presence of Listeria in all types of dairy products collected in the Kozah municipalities (Figure5).
-For Chisowa (2022) microbial contamination of milk, including Listeria, is often correlated with herd hygiene, animal health status, mastitis prevalence, production environment, milking practices and milk storage on dairy farms.
-Indeed, as reported by Bagretsov et al. (2021) and Bonilla-Luque et al. (2023), the presence of Listeria and other pathogens such as Salmonella (also detected in all samples) and E. coli in dairy products can also be attributed to contaminated raw materials, inadequate hygienic-sanitary conditions, or post-processing recontamination.
-This persistence is notably due to the survival of heat-resistant psychrotrophs after pasteurization, or to post-pasteurization psychrotrophic contaminants from the dairy processing environment according to Rush et al. (2022).
+The results show the presence of Listeria monocytogenes in all types of dairy products collected in the Kozah municipalities (Figure 5).
+For Chisowa (2022) microbial contamination of milk, including Listeria monocytogenes, is often correlated with herd hygiene, animal health status, mastitis prevalence, production environment, milking practices and milk storage on dairy farms.
+Indeed, as reported by Bagretsov et al. (2021) and Bonilla-Luque et al. (2023), the presence of Listeria monocytogenes and other pathogens, such as Salmonella (also detected in all samples) and E. coli, in dairy products can also be attributed to contaminated raw materials, inadequate hygienic-sanitary conditions, or post-processing recontamination.
+This persistence is notably due to the survival of heat-resistant psychrotrophs after pasteurization, or to post-pasteurization psychrotrophic contaminants from the dairy processing environment, according to Rush et al. (2022).

 The contamination of Kozah dairy products by Staphylococci shows the lack of mastery and knowledge of good manufacturing practices by those involved in the milk chain in this area.
 Staphylococci, especially Staphylococcus aureus, pose a significant food safety risk due to their ability to produce heat-stable enterotoxins, especially in raw or inadequately processed dairy products, influenced by herd hygiene, mastitis, and production environments (Bissong et al., 2020; Chisowa, 2022).
 Sissoko et al. (2023) had reported the presence of Salmonella species in local milk and dairy products sold in Bamako in Mali Republic.

-Lactic acid bacteria(LAB), a diverse group of Gram-positive, non-spore-forming, facultative anaerobic or microaerophilic microorganisms, are primarily recognized for producing lactic acid through carbohydrates fermentation, a process vital for preserving and processing foods, especially dairy products, where it enhances texture, flavor, and stability.
+Lactic acid bacteria(LAB), a diverse group of Gram-positive, non-spore-forming, facultative anaerobic or microaerophilic microorganisms, are primarily recognized for producing lactic acid through carbohydrate fermentation, a process vital for preserving and processing foods, especially dairy products, where it enhances texture, flavor, and stability.
 Our findings (Figure5) are similar to those found by Moonga et al. (2020) and Bayili et al. (2019).
 Indeed, they found that dairy products harbour LAB especially belonging to Lactobacillus and Streptococcus groups.
-Also, Bayili et al. (2019) had found 8.6log10CFU/ml of LAB in Lait caillé, value higher than what we found in this study which ranged from 1Log10 to 3Log10CFU/ml.
+Also, Bayili et al. (2019) had found 8.6log10CFU/ml of LAB in Lait caillé, a value higher than what we found in this study, which ranged from 1Log10 to 3Log10CFU/ml.

 Figure 6 Enumeration of Lactobacillus sp. and Streptococcus sp. in dairy products from Kozah municipalities